dialog-semiconductor/BLE_SDK6_examples/connectivity/multi_con_periph/Readme.md

 The default settings of the SDK supports only one connection, hence to properly run this example the user should apply changes to the files of the SDK6 in order to be able to connect to multiple centrals.
 In the files provided in the example all the SDK code related changes are moved to application level via bypassing the SDK code.

 Minor changes in the SDK files, that should be applied in order to change SDK configuration or override SDK functions, should be guarded via the CFG_ENABLE_MULTIMPLE_CONN, which is defined in da1458x_config_basic.h file.
 The changes are mentioned below:
-- To be able to overide the default functions of the SDK the __ __EXCLUDE_ROM_APP_TASK__ __ should be defined in the C/C++ tab in the "options for target" in keil.
+- To be able to override the default functions of the SDK the __ __EXCLUDE_ROM_APP_TASK__ __ should be defined in the C/C++ tab in the "options for target" in keil.

 	![options_for_target](assets/options_for_target.png)

 	__Note:__ The ROM functions that correspond to __ __EXCLUDE_ROM_APP_TASK__ __ guard should also be removed from the da14531_symbols.txt.
 If not removed the linker will output an error for multiple defined functions.
 From the error of the linker it is visible to the end user which function should be removed from the .txt file (the da14531_symbols.txt file is located in \sdk\common_project_files\misc\).

 	When all ROM functions are commented from the da14531_symbols.txt file the linking should also fail due to the multiple definition of the app_db_init_start() function declared in the user_multi_peripheral.c file.
-This is an SDK function that it will be overriden via application level code.
+This is an SDK function that it will be overridden via application level code.

 	![linker_error](assets/linker_error.png)